prasanjit-/mahabharata_dating_arxiv/README.md

 ## What is This Paper About?

-Imagine you find your grandfather's old diary, and he mentions "the day the big storm came" or "when the comet appeared."
-If you knew exactly when those events happened, you could figure out when he wrote the diary.
+Imagine you find your grandmothers old diary, and she mentions "the day the big storm came" or "when the comet appeared."
+If you knew exactly when those events happened, you could figure out when she wrote the diary.

 This paper does something similar — but for an ancient Indian epic that's over 7,500 years old.